Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Designer products are available at rock-bottom prices as well as at astronomical sums that few of us can afford.
 Over the decades, it has become clear that consumers increasingly judge products by their design, and less so by their function or purpose.

-Product design by companies and manufacturers has increasingly been understood as providing companies with a competitive advantage, a unique image with high brand recognition.
+Product design by companies and manufacturers has increasingly been understood as providing firms with a competitive advantage and a unique image with high brand recognition.
 At the same time, it contributes to improving manufacturing workflows and production processes, and supports functionality in an elegant and skillful manner.

-Decision-makers quickly recognized that design was not merely cosmetic but an essential industrial resource and a driving force for job creation.
+Decision-makers quickly recognized that design was not merely cosmetic, but a significant industrial resource and a driving force for job creation.

 Design quickly became an important component of products, expressing aesthetic aspirations, artistic ambitions, and the representation of desires and dreams.
 A rapidly expanding professional design industry was the logical consequence.